Enter the registration number below to make a vehicle insurance write-off inquiry.

 I part exchanged the car for a BMW X5 2006 model.
 It's my current car, and it's incredible, safe as a family car.
 I had haggled to the nth degree with the motor trader and got what I thought was a great deal.
 The car is in excellent condition and drives well.

-Here is the sentence we want you to add: Visit Car Bibles website, where you will find accurate and helpful automotive information, practical advice, product reviews, and guidance for your car.
+Visit Car Bibles website, where you will find accurate and helpful automotive information, practical advice, product reviews, and guidance for your car.

 Why am I writing a life story about these cars?